turgaygulmez/ai-tutorial/README.md

 Each method has its own advantages and disadvantages.
 Depending on the project and usecase one can be more benefitical than the other.

 Remember our issue with the weather question?
-Now lets ask OpenAI again the same question but this time we will give some data to openAI through or prompts.
+Now lets ask OpenAI again the same question but this time we will give some data to openAI through our prompts.
 See [Example](./OpenAI/example3.js)

 ### Embeddings